ivansanmartin/ivsm-ecommerce-info/README.md

 + Administrative panel: A dedicated administrative panel for managing the store, products, orders, and users.

-+ Team permission rules: Granular permission rules for team members to control access to different functionalities.
++ Team permission rules: Granular permission rules for team members to control access to different functionalities in admin panel.

 + Google integration: Integration with Google for user authentication and registration.